KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 ## **Acknowledgements**

 In this place I would like to thank everyone, who added an knowledge and value to this project:
-- <a href="https://codeinstitute.net/" target="_blank">Code Institute</a> course, materials and walkthroughs - especially the walkthrough "I Think Therefore I Blog"
+- <a href="https://codeinstitute.net/" target="_blank">Code Institute</a> course, materials and walkthroughs
 - lead and support of my Code Institute Mentor - Guido Cecilio
 - Code Institute Slack Community
 - <a href="https://stackoverflow.com/" target="_blank">Stack Overflow</a>
 - <a href="https://www.w3schools.com/" target="_blank">W3schools</a>
-- <a href="https://www.youtube.com/watch?v=B40bteAMM_M&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi" target="_blank">Create A Simple Blog With Python and Django</a> by John Elder from Codemy.com - great part of my project is based on his tutorials (authorisation, commenting, categorisation, likes)
+-
+- <a href="#">Some title</a> by ??
+-
 - <a href="https://ordinarycoders.com/blog/article/django-user-register-login-logout" target="_blank">"A Guide to User Registration, Login, and Logout in Django"</a> by < ordinary > coders
 - <a href="https://dev.to/lawrence_eagles/causes-of-heroku-h10-app-crashed-error-and-how-to-solve-them-3jnl" target="_blank">"Causes of Heroku H10-App Crashed Error And How To Solve Them"</a> by Dev.to
-- <a href="https://realpython.com/python-django-blog/" target="_blank">"Build a Blog Using Django, Vue, and GraphQL"</a> by Real Python
 - <a href="https://realpython.com/django-hosting-on-heroku/" target="_blank">"Hosting a Django Project on Heroku"</a> by Real Python
 - <a href="https://www.atlassian.com/agile/project-management/user-stories" target="_blank">"User stories with examples and a template"</a> by Atlassian
 - <a href="https://www.easyagile.com/blog/how-to-write-good-user-stories-in-agile-software-development/" target="_blank">"How to Write Good User Stories in Agile Software Development"</a> by EasyAgile
 - <a href="https://www.knowledgehut.com/blog/agile/powerful-tips-for-writing-the-best-user-stories-in-scrum" target="_blank">"Powerful Tips for Writing the Best User Stories in Scrum"</a> by Knowledgehut
-- <a href="https://www.canva.com/learn/social-media-design-trends-2022/" target="_blank">"7 Social Media Graphic Design Trends to Build Your Brand in 2022"</a> by Canva
+- <a href="[https://www.canva.com/learn/social-media-design-trends-2022/](https://dribbble.com/tags/ecommerce_app)" target="_blank">"Ecommerce App (design inspirations)"</a> by Dribbble.com
+- <a href="https://www.google.com/amp/s/appinventiv.com/blog/ecommerce-app-features-for-startups-and-enterprises/">"Top 10 eCommerce app features for startups and enterprises"</a> by Appinventiv.com
+- <a href="https://mindsea.com/mobile-app-marketing/">"Mobile app marketing"</a> by Mindsea
+- <a href="https://mindster.com/mindster-blogs/ecommerce-applications/">"How e-Commerce Applications Help Your Business Grow?"</a> by Mindster
+- <a href="https://buildfire.com/mobile-app-ecommerce-marketing-ideas/">"Mobile ecommerce marketing ideas"</a> by Buildfire
+- <a href="https://blog.hubspot.com/marketing/ecommerce-marketing">"Everything you need to know about ecommerce marketing"</a> by HubSpot
-- <a href="https://www.digitalinformationworld.com/2022/03/here-are-social-media-design-trends-you.html?m=1" target="_blank">"Social Media Design Trends You Should Know About in 2022"</a> by
+- <a href="#">Some title</a> by ??
-- <a href="https://inkbotdesign.com/ui-elements/" target="_blank">"7 Essential UI Elements for Social Websites"</a> by Inkbot Design
+- <a href="#">Some title</a> by ??
-- <a href="https://www.techcronus.com/blog/building-social-networking-platform-with-python-django-framework/" target="_blank">"Building Social Networking Platform With Python Django Framework"</a> by Techcronus
+- <a href="#">Some title</a> by ??
-- <a href="https://softwareengineering.stackexchange.com/questions/335925/do-i-store-blog-posts-in-a-database-and-how-do-i-continue-to-make-posts" target="_blank">"Do I store blog posts in a database?
-And how do I continue to make posts?"</a> by Software Engineering
-- <a href="https://influencermarketinghub.com/social-media-graphic-design-trends/#:~:text=In%202022%2C%20expect%20to%20see,elements%2C%20but%20everything%20is%20intentional" target="_blank">"The 20 Biggest Social Media Graphic Design Trends to Watch For in 2022"</a> by Influencer
-- <a href="https://www.aimprosoft.com/blog/how-to-build-a-social-media-website/" target="_blank">"How to Create a Social Media Network Site Like Facebook"</a> by Aimprosoft
 - <a href="https://www.djangoproject.com/" target="_blank">Django documentation</a> by Django

 Media used:
-- Image of persona - Pixabay
+- All images included in the front end application are coming directly from the Client: <a href="https://prettycurlygirl.store/">Pretty Curly Girl</a>
-- Image in the backgroung by Anna Nekrashevich via Pexels
+- Image of persona: <a href="https://www.pexels.com/photo/women-wearing-black-clothes-7623816/">Photo by Mikhail Nilov</a> via Pexels

-Text used as "posts" entances:
-- <a href="https://englishluv.com/diary-writing-samples/" target="_blank">Diary Samples</a>
-- <a href="https://businessmantalk.com/diary-writing-format/>" target="_blank">How to write diary?</a>
-- <a href="https://kinectinc.com/what-do-you-want-to-do-with-your-life/" target="_blank">What do you want to do...</a>

 <p align="right"><a href="#welcome">Bact to top</a></p>